-Scholarships available to students for postgraduate Masters study in the area of Manufacturing in 2019-2020.
-These GML scholarships contribute towards the costs of study (tuition fee plus £1000 maintenance grant).
+Scholarships are available to students for postgraduate master's study in the area of manufacturing in 2020-2021.
+These GML scholarships contribute towards the costs of study (tuition fee plus £1,000 maintenance grant).
 Read more Read less

-The ten scholarships will be competitively awarded according to academic ability and leadership potential.
+The 10 scholarships will be competitively awarded according to academic ability and leadership potential.

 At a glance